 Pay and Cost of Living Allowance

 Salaries under the GS system have two parts: base pay and a locality pay adjustment.
 The GS base pay is adjusted to accommodate the cost of living in more expensive geographical locations.
-So, if you were a GS-7 biologist in San Francisco you would make more money than a GS-7 biologist in Atlanta, because the cost of living is higher in Atlanta.
+So, if you were a GS-7 biologist in San Francisco you would make more money than a GS-7 biologist in Atlanta, because the cost of living is higher in San Francisco.

 You may receive additional pay called a locality pay adjustment, depending on where you work in the United States.
 In some areas, such as Alaska, Hawaii and California, locality pay can be 10-25% higher than in other locations.